Skadoink/birdIDer/README.md

+Work on this has temporarily slowed while I'm busy with university and various other things.

 A program to recognise birds seen on a live video feed.

 Uses vidgear (specifically camgear) to interpret youtube livestream and access frames.